The Moto Z gets its very own Alexa smart speaker

 The AI has already slowly made its way onto a smattering of handsets from companies like Huawei, but the new Moto Smart Speaker with Amazon Alexa is different than the standard integration.
 It’s a full-fledged modular smart speaker add-on that snaps magnetically onto the back of Motorola’s flagship — a sort of mini-Echo.

 It’s got four microphones, so it works hands-free.
-It’s designed to have the speaker face down, propping up the phone so the display full visible.
+It’s designed to have the speaker face down, propping up the phone so the display is fully visible.
 The Moto Z’s screen doubles as an Amazon Show/Spot of sorts, showing off the visual component of Alexa’s results.

 The speaker runs $150, which put it on the high end of the Moto Mod spectrum — that’s about double the price of JBL’s speaker add-on.
 More importantly, it’s about three times the price of the Echo Dot, making it a hard sell for all but the most loyal Moto Z owners.
 It does have a couple of things going for it though, like 15 hours of battery life and the convenience of being untethered from the home, if the idea of taking your Echo on the go has ever appealed to you.